This article is about exactly that, my worse investment ever and how you can avoid the same happening to you.

 3. Be especially careful about investing more if the business is deteriorating.

 I kept on buying as the company went from being undervalued to being extremely cheap (PE of 2.5) but that was all on historical earnings.
 You should make sure that past profitability can be achieved again before increasing your position.
 Think of what happened to Kodak and Nokia.

 4. Think and plan what you will do if an investment loses money

-After this experience I gave a strict stop loss strategy a lot of thought.
+After this experience I gave a strict trailing stop loss strategy a lot of thought.
 The idea of limiting all your losses to 20% and making your winners run is attractive but very difficult to implement.
-Selling blindly at a 20% loss is not the answer but if you give yourself too much freedom to decide you will most likely never sell as it is painful to take a loss.
+Selling at a 20% loss is a good rule to set because if you give yourself too much freedom to hold you will most likely never sell as it is painful to take a loss.